davewhiteland/compsci-superbasics/collections/_file-system/path-separators.md

 ```

 Older Python programs use the `os` (operating system) module which contained
-similar features (and `os.sep` contained the correct seperator character).
+similar features (and `os.sep` contained the correct separator character).

 ### In Java